syseleven/grav-docs-metakube/pages/03.Tutorials/23.using-service-accounts-with-rbac/default.en.md

         - user management
 ---

-The default MetaKube Cluster comes with one admin account to use.
+The default MetaKube Cluster comes with one admin (root) account to use.
+To restrict access to certain namespaces you may use RBAC.
+In this tutorial we will create a new service account with viewer permissions.
+We will locate the users token and create a kubeconfig with that data.
+The kubeconfig can be used to grant access to the kubernetes api as a viewer.

 ## Prerequisites